-To practise their articulation, or to have fun, you can try them:
+To practice their articulation, or to have fun, you can try them:

 Now that you’ve warmed up, let’s move on to a tongue twister that uses the same sounds, but where they are closer together and intertwined.

 Un chasseur sachant chasser doit savoir chasser sans son chien. – “A hunter who knows how to hunt must know how to hunt without his dog.”

 Is your screen now full of saliva?
 That’s normal!

 These two words mean Basket – Piano have nothing to do with each other.
 Yet, if you repeat them quickly, they will inevitably mix.
 Give it a try!